-Most organizations that start an analytics initiative have similar big-picture business questions they hope data can answer.
+Most organizations that start an analytics initiative have similar big-picture business questions data can answer.
 These include:

 - Analysis of customer behavior and buying patterns

 - Tracking and predicting sales

 - Streamlining processes and operations

 - Budgeting and forecasting

 You’re probably interested in leveraging BI for these general purposes as well, and rightly so.
 The more you know about your customers, sales, operations, and finances, the more impactful your decisions will be.

 But you may be surprised by the long list of very specific business questions data can answer, with the right BI strategies.
 Some of these discoveries result in small business adjustments; some in huge shifts.
 They all add up to improved organizational insight and increased bottom line.

 Here are just a few examples of what you can uncover: